odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Unless your logic is very simple, I don't recommend using callback functions.
 This is the moment where a **Single Action Controller** come into play.

-Each **Single Action Controller** is represented by its own class and has only one public method.
+Each Single Action Controller is represented by its own class and has **only one public method**.

 The *Action* does only these things: